 Member Secretary, SAC, Dr. D.S.
 Chhonkar spoke on genesis and mandate and objectives

 of KVK-Upper Siang.
 He also presented the Annual Progress Report of the 2010-11 and

 All the member of the SAC also provided various suggestions in the meeting.
 Member,

 O. Boko a progressive farmer from Komkar village suggested for free supply of seeds

 and quality planting material in the village.
 Another farmer member, K. Taku from

 Sika Dine village requested for soil testing of farmer field.
 The committee is satisfied

-with progress of work and approved the annual action plan (2011-
+with progress of work and approved the annual action plan (2011-12) with number of

 Relief for fire victim

 ITANAGAR, Mar 20: Camdir Foundation Trust, Naharlagun contributed a sum of Rs.
 25000